≡ Menu

 “What does a Chi-Chi Look like?”

-Because the Designer Breed mix in this dog has two parents who each have two different ‘types’ within their breeds (the Chihuahua can either be a smooth or a long coated, and the Chinese Crested can either be Hairless or Powderpuff) you have four different types of genes to choose from.
+Because the Designer Breed mix in this dog has two parents who each have two different ‘types’ within their breeds (the Chihuahua can either be a smooth or a long coated, and the Chinese Crested can either be Hairless or Powderpuff), you have four different types of genes to choose from.

-Further, you’re also going to want to factor in that the Chihuahua has two distinctively different head shapes, although the AKC only rates the ‘apple’ and not the ‘deer’ head shape.
+To complicate matters even further, you’ll also want to factor in that the Chihuahua has two distinctively different head shapes.
+However, the AKC only rates the ‘apple’ and not the ‘deer’ head shape.

 So…

-Your Chi puppy might weigh eight pounds, be ten centimeters tall and be ‘crested’ with a white tuft of hair, white hair around his paws and a white tail similar to a horse.
+Your Chi puppy might weigh eight pounds, be ten centimeters tall, and be ‘crested’ with a white tuft of hair, white hair around his paws, and a white tail similar to a horse.
+Or he might be fifteen pounds and resemble a fawn-colored cloud.

-The Chinese Crested Powderpuff variety has a face similar to that of a terrier when it isn’t shaved…but shaving the muzzle is fashionable nowadays is now considered very “high-doggy society”.
+It is said that the Chinese Crested Powderpuff variety has a face similar to that of a terrier when it isn’t shaved…but shaving the muzzle is fashionable nowadays.
+It is now considered a very “high-doggy society.”

 Chi-Chi Dog Breed Temperament

 Will he have a temper?
-That will depend on his parent’s tempers – and upon how you raise him.
+That will depend on his parent’s characters and how you raise him.
+Unlike their stereotype, Chihuahuas aren’t ‘nasty’ dogs.
+They are a toy breed and a companion dog.

-The Chinese Crested is also a companion dog nowadays (as opposed to their old ratter sea bearing days), and therefore your new Chi-chi puppy is likely to be adoring and gentle- as long as you raise him right.
+The Chinese Crested is also a companion dog nowadays (as opposed to their old ratter sea-bearing days), and therefore your new Chi-chi puppy is likely to be adoring and gentle- as long as you raise him right.

 And truth be told…